 Friday – rest

-Saturday – 5 miles, running
+Saturday – 8 miles, running

 How was your week in training?

-Have you ever gotten hopelessly lost on a trip?
+Have you ever been through a hurricane?